 Today Sky is enjoying his second time around as the morning host of WDSD ….
 After leaving for the Midwest in 1998 when WDSD switched to rock… After being gone for 13 years, Sky got the call he knew he would pave the way for his return to Delaware… although this time he vows will be his last move in radio… this is where my radio family is and where I belong.

 A little about me … Well, I was born and raised not to far from Delaware, in the suburbs of Philadelphia, but my family moved around quite a bit, taking me to Upstate New York, Texas and Denver, Colorado, before coming back East and finding my home in Delaware!
 I had so many interests when it came to “what I wanted to be when I grow up” … ranging from a dolphin trainer, to a teacher, to a news anchor to finally finding my love for Radio at the Ohio Center for Broadcasting, Colorado Campus.
 My dream job was to co-host a morning show on a Country Radio Station and found my home at WDSD in 2010!
 I am “living the dream” every day and so happy to wake up with the community each morning (even though getting up at 4am can be tough some days!!)
-I have an exciting 2014 ahead of me, with a baby girl on the way in June and a wedding in October, so I am one busy chic these days!
+It’s been an exciting 2014!
+I am now a mommy!!
+Gave birth to my beautiful baby girl AKA Mini Cooper on May 31st … it has been the most amazing experience!
+My fiancé and I are tying the knot in October too so I am a busy chick these days!
 I love sharing my life stories with our listeners so you’ll hear all about it on the show and if you see me around town, say hi, I would love to meet you!
 Feel free to email me anytime at email@example.com.
 Thanks for making my job the best job in the world!

 Hey, it’s Leah your Delaware born and bred traffic reporter!
 I’ve not only lived in Wilmington, but the same house for my entire life.
 I am currently a junior at the University of Delaware studying English (creative writing and theater.)
 As a long-time lover of country music, from the classics like Hank Williams and Johnny Cash, to the newest artists like Miranda Lambert and Kacey Musgraves, 94.7 was a natural fit for me, and I love bringing you the traffic every weekday morning!